open-quantum-safe/liboqs-go/README.md

 **liboqs-go** offers a Go wrapper for the master branch of [Open Quantum Safe](https://openquantumsafe.org/) [liboqs](https://github.com/open-quantum-safe/liboqs/) C library, which is a C library for quantum-resistant cryptographic algorithms.

-The wrapper is written in Go, hence in the following it is assumed that you have access to a Go compliant environment. liboqs-go has been extensively tested on Linux, macOS and Windows systems.
-Continuous integration is provided via Travis CI and AppVeyor.
+The wrapper is written in Go, hence in the following it is assumed that you have access to a Go compliant environment. liboqs-go has been extensively tested on Linux and macOS systems.
+Continuous integration is provided via Travis CI.

 ## Pre-requisites

-liboqs-go depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a Linux/macOS/Windows library, see the liboqs [specific platform building instructions](https://github.com/open-quantum-safe/liboqs#quickstart).
+liboqs-go depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a UNIX/Linux/macOS library, see the liboqs [specific platform building instructions](https://github.com/open-quantum-safe/liboqs#quickstart).

+In addition, we assume you have access to:

+- Go version 1.7 or later
+- a POSIX compilant system (UNIX/Linux/Mac OS).
+For now, `cgo` seems to be not fully supported by Windows; we will try to add Windows support soon.
+- C compliant compiler (gcc/clang etc)
+- pkg-config (`sudo apt-get install pkg-config` in Linux)

 Contents
 --------